Dow Jones levels up cross-functional collaboration with Slack

 #pib-announcements, while targeted team updates are reserved for location-specific channels.

-#pib-sales-amer Slack channel and everyone else will see the answer as well,’ Connolly says.
-‘It’s more open, two-way communication compared to before.’
+#pib-sales-amer Slack channel and everyone else will see the answer as well,” Connolly says.
+“It’s a more open, two-way communication compared to before.”

-The marketing team organises channels by product line, campaign and region, so colleagues know exactly where to find the information that they need.
+The marketing team organizes channels by product line, campaign and region, so colleagues know exactly where to find the information they need.
 Some high-traffic channels include:

 #risk-demand-gen, where the risk- and compliance-specific marketing team connects regularly with the demand generation team